Installation and Roof Requirements for Ballast Mounted Solar Systems

 Essentially, the exact layout and design of your ballast mount will depend on the ratio of available roof space to the amount of electricity you’d like your system to produce.

-If you have a relatively small roof space compared to the amount of electricity you need, you’ll want to design a system with high power density by getting the most solar panels on your roof as possible.
+If your roof space is relatively small compared to the amount of electricity you need, you’ll want to design a system with high power density by installing as many solar panels as possible on your roof.

 This often means installing your panels at a lower angle relative to the roof (about ten degrees or less).
 By doing so, you can install the rows of panels more closely without having the row in front cast a shadow on the row behind it.